prasannashr/simple-memceched-example/readme.md

-Using Memcached with Java on Windows
+Installing Memcached server on Windows

 Windows Memcached software is available on this page inside memcached-server-for-window/ folder.